 Welcome to Wear Wag Repeat Podcast!
 I’m so excited to introduce this podcast to you.
+I’ve put a lot of thought into this podcast, I’ve been searching for the Best podcast editing service, looking for the best topics to go over, finding guests, etc. I really want it to be a success!
 It’s been such a joy to learn how to do something new and to get to know so many inspiring dog moms through these interviews.
 Season 1 will have 10 episodes, and I’m starting you out with three awesome ones!
 Help me celebrate and head over to iTunes to subscribe and listen!
 Please take a minute to leave a review through iTunes and tell me what you think of the show.

 Let’s dive in to Podcast Episode 1: Milla Chappell of Real Happy Dogs.
 Learn her top tips on capturing great photos of your dog, her favorite dog friendly parks and businesses in New York City and you’ll also hear about how her Boxer adjusted to life in the big city after their move up from Pittsburgh.
 It’s a pretty funny story!

 Mixbook makes creating beautiful photo products easy.
 With its powerful design editor, you can transform what matters most to you into one-of-kind photo products.
 Combining endless customization with beautiful design, Mixbook allows you to create something that truly reflects your personal style.
 With its collection of on-trend designer themes and unique templates, you’re sure to find a design you’ll love—or you can create your own.

 Milla Chappell of Real Happy Dogs is a documentary dog photographer based in the East Village who specializes in “Day in the Life” sessions of dogs and the people who love them.
 As a personal project, Milla works with local rescue groups to photograph and share success stories of rescued dogs in order to raise awareness about the importance of adopting senior, handicapped, and abused animals.